leggedrobotics/legged_gym/README.md

 Paper: https://arxiv.org/abs/2109.11978

 ### Installation ###
-1. Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)
+1. Create a new python virtual env with python 3.8
 2. Install pytorch 1.10 with cuda-11.3:
-    - `pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`
+    - `pip3 install torch torchvision`
-3. Install Isaac Gym
+3. Install Isaac Gym (It is recommended to use Ubuntu directly instead of WSL or virtual machine)
-   - Download and install Isaac Gym Preview 3 (Preview 2 will not work!) from https://developer.nvidia.com/isaac-gym
+   - Download and install Isaac Gym Preview 4 from https://developer.nvidia.com/isaac-gym
    - `cd isaacgym/python && pip install -e .`
    - Try running an example `cd examples && python 1080_balls_of_solitude.py`
    - For troubleshooting check docs `isaacgym/docs/index.html`)